Program seeking fourth straight NCAA Tournament appearance

 49ers enter the weekend tied for third in Big West standings

-Long Beach State soccer has developed into a national contender under the direction of 10th-year head coach Mauricio Ingrassia.
-After the program was reinstated in 1998, the 49ers did not have a winning season until Ingrassia took the reigns.
+Long Beach State soccer has developed into a national contender under the direction of 12th-year head coach Mauricio Ingrassia.
+After the program was reinstated in 1998, the Beach did not have a winning season until Ingrassia took the reins.
 Since his first year in 2004, LBSU has won either a Big West regular season or tournament title five times, made four NCAA Tournament appearances and set the school record for wins three times.

-Ingrassia has compiled an impressive 108-62-17 overall record in his nine years at the helm.
-He has led the 49ers to a Big West title in five of the last seven years, and during that span, LBSU has posted a 35-18-3 mark (.652) in conference play.
+Ingrassia has compiled an impressive 124-76-26 overall record in his 11 years at the helm.
+He has led the 49ers to a Big West title in five of the last nine years, and during that span, LBSU has posted a 41-23-8 mark (.625) in conference play.

-Last season, Ingrassia reached a milestone as he notched his 100th career victory with a 2-1 win over Michigan.
-The 49ers also picked up big non-conference wins over Baylor and San Diego to help them earn an at-large berth to the NCAA Tournament.
+In 2012, Ingrassia reached a milestone as he notched his 100th career victory with a 2-1 win over Michigan.
+The 49ers also picked up key non-conference wins over Baylor and San Diego to help them earn an at-large berth to the NCAA Tournament.
 It was LBSU's third-straight postseason appearance, and fourth overall.
-Long Beach State closed out the campaign with a 12-8-0 overall record.
+Long Beach State closed out the campaign with a 12-8-0 record.
 Nadia Link garnered All-America and Big West Offensive Player of the Year honors for the second consecutive season.
-Link and Alex Balcer were also All-West Region selections, while seven 49ers were named to the all-conference team.
+Link and Alex Balcer were also All-West Region selections, while Ingrassia saw seven of his players named to the all-conference team.

-In 2011, Long Beach State finished with an 18-6-1 overall record in what was the greatest season in program history.
-The 49ers claimed their second-straight Big West Tournament title and not only did they earn their first NCAA Tournament win, but they advanced all the way to the Elite Eight with victories over No. 7 Pepperdine, Miami and San Diego.
+In 2011, the Beach finished with an 18-6-1 overall record in what was the greatest season in program history.
+The 49ers claimed their second-straight Big West Tournament title and advanced deep into the NCAA Tournament, reaching the Elite Eight with victories over No. 7 Pepperdine, Miami and San Diego.
 LBSU also shattered the single-season school record for wins (18), goals (49), assists (52) and points (150).

 Nadia Link, who tied the individual single-season school record with 16 goals, became the first player in program history to earn NSCAA All-America honors.
 Link was joined by Shawna Gordon and Alex Balcer on the NSCAA All-West Region Team.
 In addition, Link and Gordon highlighted six 49ers on the all-conference team as they were tabbed the Big West Offensive Player of the Year and Big West Midfielder of the Year, respectively.

-In 2005, the nation's 15th-ranked recruiting class quickly paid dividends, going 12-5-3, as Hayley Bolt was named the Big West Conference Co-Freshman of the Year and joined Kim Silos as a freshman All-American, firsts for the LBSU program, as were the national and regional rankings during the season.
+Ingrassia wasted no time in building the LBSU program as his first recruiting class, which was ranked 15th in the nation, quickly paid dividends, going 12-5-3 in 2005.
+Hayley Bolt was named the Big West Conference co-Freshman of the Year and joined Kim Silos as a Soccer Buzz Freshman All-American, firsts for the program, as were the national and regional rankings during the season.
 Even more impressive was the fact that upwards of eight freshmen were starters.

-A year older in 2006, the squad broke the school record for victories in a season, going 14-5-1 and winning the franchise's first Big West regular season title.
-LBSU also established itself in the top-25, remaining there for a good portion of the season.
-The defensive unit ranked 19th nationally in goals against average (0.64).
+A year older in 2006, the squad broke the school record for victories in a season, going 14-5-1 and winning the franchise's first Big West regular-season title.
+The Beach also established itself in the top-25, remaining there for a good portion of the season.
+The defensive unit ranked 19th in the nation in goals against average (0.64).
 Bolt was named the league's midfielder of the year, while Silos was the offensive player of the year.
 Both players earned all-region honors, another first for the program.

-The 49ers have also been recognized internationally.
-Nadia Link was invited to the U23 National Team Camp in the fall of 2011 and the spring of 2012.
-Shawna Gordon also attended the U20 National Team Camp in the spring of 2009, while Hayley Bolt was invited to train with the U20 National Team during the spring of 2005.
+Ingrassia's players have also been recognized internationally.
+Nadia Link was invited to the United States' U-23 National Team Camp in the fall of 2011 and the spring of 2012.
+Shawna Gordon also attended the U-20 National Team Camp in the spring of 2009, while Hayley Bolt was invited to train with the U-20 National Team during the spring of 2005.
 Jenn Brooks and Mariko Strickland were also invited to the Australian National Team camp in Spring, 2007.

 From 2000-03, the Vikings went an astounding 95-3-1 (.965), starting with a 25-2-0 record in 2000, followed by marks of 24-1-0, and 24-0-1.
 In 2003 they went 22-0-0.